vitmalina/w2ui/server/node/mongo/readme.md

 ## Files

-..* w2mdb.js, The mongo server driver.
+* w2mdb.js, The mongo server driver.
-..* ksdb.js,  To use mongo as simple backend for the kickstart project.
+* ksdb.js,  Example how to use mongo as simple backend for the kickstart project.
-..* server.js, Http & api server.
+* server.js, Http & api server.
-..* public/index.html test application
+* public/index.html test application

 ## Example